isf-hack-night/reps-app/README.md

 * Click on the CJS plugin's icon, copy code from `src/extension_injection.js` into the plugin box and check 'enable cjs for this host'.

-* Reload the page; it should now load with a working map.
+* Reload the page.
+It should now load with a working map.
 Any changes you make to the javascript should now automatically be injected into the page.

 # To Deploy to CA_SS site